mongodb/mongodbatlas-cloudformation-resources/README.md

 # MongoDB Atlas AWS CloudFormation Resources & Quickstart

-***This file will be accurate post GA of the MongoDB Atlas Resource Provider for CloudFormation***

-### Status: BETA (actively looking for [feedback](https://feedback.mongodb.com/forums/924145-atlas/category/392596-atlas-cloudformation-resources) and [comments](https://github.com/mongodb/mongodbatlas-cloudformation-resources/issues/new))

 Use AWS CloudFormation to manage [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 The quickest way to get started is to launch the official [MongoDB Atlas on AWS](https://aws.amazon.com/quickstart/architecture/mongodb-atlas/) Quick Start directly on the AWS Console.